sghong/snsst/README.md

-This is a sensor stick
+This is a sensor stick,

 ## Supported sensor
 APDS9930